JamesHagerman/ZealMod/README.md

 ## To Build

 You'll need all the tools one would need to develop on an Electron app.

+This project was initially built off of the `electron-react-boilerplate` found here: [https://github.com/chentsulin/electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate)

 See the `Boilerplate-README.md` to see the original notes about how to get this thing running.